1993 Mazda 323 Oil Change

 Types of Motor Oil for Mazdas

 What motor oils are available at Firestone Complete Auto Care?
 We stock outstanding motor oils because that's what your engine deserves.
-Check your owner's manual and talk with a technician to select the right Mazda 323 oil, whether it's Quaker State® Advanced Durability™ conventional oil, Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, or Shell Rotella® heavy-duty engine oil.
+Check your owner's manual and talk with a technician to select the right Mazda 323 oil, whether it's Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, or Shell Rotella® heavy-duty engine oil.
 There are plenty of motor oils on the market today, so why do we prefer these brands?
 They are tested and trusted.
-For instance, when tested in taxi fleets across North America, Quaker State was shown to provide 2x more protection than the industry standard.
-[1] Pennzoil is another option.
-Pennzoil Synthetics are the most technologically advanced, fully formulated motor oils available and exceed current industry and manufacturer requirements.
-Then there's Shell Rotella heavy-duty engine oil.
-It's made for gasoline and diesel engines that need to overcome the strenuous working conditions, and is fortified to deliver heightened performance in extreme temperatures, increased wear protection, and better oxidation resistance.
+For instance, Pennzoil Synthetics are the most technologically advanced, fully formulated motor oils available and exceed current industry and manufacturer requirements.
+For heavy-duty engines, there's Shell Rotella.
+It's specifically designed for diesel and gasoline engines that need to survive the toughest working conditions, and is fortified to deliver heightened performance in extreme temperatures, increased wear protection, and better oxidation resistance.
 For help picking the correct motor oil for your 1993 Mazda 323, refer to Mazda's recommendations first.

 Where to Go for 1993 Mazda 323 Oil Change